 While growing up his family had an urban farm at their Los Angeles home where they grew what they ate, kept chickens, bees, and picked and canned their own produce.

 In 2000 Michael followed a new path based on his passion for cooking and entertaining.
-He focused his energy to studying industrial design in an effort to create a modern wood fired pizza oven.
+He focused his energy on studying industrial design in an effort to create a modern wood-fired pizza oven.

 Wildwood Ovens was Born.

 The first ovens were designed in 2002 using computerized modeling and heat flow testing while incorporating modern refractory elements.
-This new generation of ovens has received accolades from chefs worldwide for its impressive performance.
-Wildwood is recognized as a leader in wood fired ovens and Brazilian BBQ’s, with reputable clients like Marriott, Sheraton, Hyatt, Whole Foods, and many casinos.
-Wildwood’s full service vision includes culinary education, cookware, and design services, as well as catering.
+This new generation of ovens has received accolades from chefs worldwide for their impressive performance.
+Wildwood is recognized as a leader in wood-fired ovens and Brazilian BBQs, with reputable clients like Marriott, Sheraton, Hyatt, Whole Foods, and many casinos.
+Wildwood’s full-service vision includes culinary education, cookware, and design services, as well as catering.

-His love of architecture and building development has fueled his desire to design and construct buildings, outdoor kitchens and restaurants.
-Michael has a strong grasp on building elements such as wood, steel, glass, and concrete that comprise modern construction.
+His love of architecture and building development has fueled his desire to design and construct buildings, outdoor kitchens, and restaurants.
+Michael has a strong grasp of building elements such as wood, steel, glass, and concrete that comprise modern construction.
 Knowing when and how to apply them creatively is what makes Michael’s abilities unique.

 Chef Micheal has designed and build over 1000 outdoor kitchens.
 To read about his outdoor design service click here.